ibm-apiconnect/api-discovery-otel-collector/Nginx-README.md

         - name: OTEL_EXPORTER_OTLP_ENDPOINT
           value: management-api-discovery-otel-collector.{namespace}.svc:5555
 ```
-Or you can alternatively configure it in the otel-nginx.toml as in the opentelemetry-cpp-contrib.
+Or you can alternatively configure it in the otel-nginx.toml as shown in the opentelemetry-cpp-contrib documentation.

-This module helps configuring the nginx.conf to use different variables to customize the traces that can be sent to Discovery service.
+This module allows the different variables to be used in the nginx.conf in order to customize the traces that can be sent to Discovery service.
 See here for a full list of [nginx-directives](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#nginx-directives) configurations which can be set in the nginx config and used to explitly give some trace parameter values.
-opentelemetry_attribute

 The datasource name of the APIs collected through this integration will be named after the env OTEL_SERVICE_NAME from the nginx deployment or the service name from the otel-nginx.toml.

-Or this module will support a custom trace attribute [opentelemetry_attribute](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#opentelemetry_attribute) which can be used to set datasource name via `ibm-api-discovery-datasource.name`
+Alternatively this module can support setting custom trace attributes [opentelemetry_attribute](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#opentelemetry_attribute) which can be used to set the datasource name via `ibm-api-discovery-datasource.name`

 Below is an example of nginx config when using this module